sanuvarghese/L1PhysicsSkim/README.md

 ./sub_total.jobb

 ```

-#### When the Jobs are done ,New Filtered Ntuples (containing only events that pass the L1 Trigger with the new menu named L1_0.root, L1_1.root etc) will be produced in the output directory.
+When the Jobs are done, New Filtered Ntuples (containing only events that pass the L1 Trigger with the new menu named L1_0.root, L1_1.root etc) will be produced in the output directory.